MarshallOkafor/learning-JavaScript/_posts/2023-01-30-Introduction-to-JavaScript.md

 ###### console.log(10 % 5) // Modulo
 ###### console.log(3 ** 1) // Exponentiation
 ###### console.log(6 + '3') // This is not a mathematical operatiion because of the quotes used.

+### How to add JavaScript to a Web Page
+After learning and testing some JavaScript code directly on the browser console, I learned how to add JavaScript code to a web page using a code editor.
+There three different methods to add JavaScript code to your web page: